psarakish/Galaxy-Clustering/README.md

 ### _Clustering Method_

-Assuming that the minimun number of galaxies for a cluster/group to be identified is ``4``, there are ``190 different clusters/groups`` on the labeled subset.
+Assuming that the minimun number of galaxies for a cluster/group to be identified is ``4``, there are ``190 clusters/groups`` on the labeled subset.
 The clustering algorithms were assessed on how well they predicted the number of ground truth clusters while also achieving a good performance (`Evaluation.py`).

 The labeled dataset was split into ``train`` and ``test`` samples, ``80%-20%`` respectively.
 The same galaxies belonging to train set for ``DBSCAN`` , was the same for ``AgglomerativeClustering``.
 In that way a fair and accurate comparison is ensured among the algorithms evaluation performance and clustering results.
 When DBSCAN and Agglomerative clustering were combined on a ``stacking approach``, they had to be trained on different training sets in a way to avoid ``overfitting``.
 So the dataset was first divided into ``80%-20%`` train and test samples, and then the train set was further split into ``40%-40%``.
 Each half was used to train each clustering algorithm.
 On all cases the best models were evaluated on the 20% test sample.

 >[!IMPORTANT]
-> Upon dividing the initial dataset into an 80%-20% split, a notable issue emerged.
+>Upon dividing the initial dataset into an 80%-20% split, a notable issue emerged.
 Consider a scenario involving a group of four galaxies.
 The splitting process could potentially >allocate one galaxy to the test sample, leaving the remaining three for training, or the other way around.
 Under such circumstances, given the present assumption that a cluster needs 4 >galaxies to be identified, DBSCAN is likely to classify these isolated galaxies as outliers, leading to the loss of that particular group.
 So to avoid missing any small clusters of >galaxies, the best model acquired by both clustering algorithms was ``re-fit`` on the complete set of galaxies.
 In that way all galaxies were assigned their predicted match.
-However, >>this >approach inherently risked ``overfitting``, because the proper approach would require the model to be applied on a separate test set.
+However, >this approach inherently risked ``overfitting``, because the proper approach would require the model to be applied on a separate test set.
 For the purposes of this project, the primary
 >focus was to examine the behavior of the labeled data and to create a model that best describes them.
 In this specific context, the potential overfitting is not of great concern.

 #### [*DBSCAN*](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html)

-**DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) is a density-based clustering algorithm that groups together data points that are in close proximity based on a distance measure (``eps``) and a specified density, i.e minimum number of points (``min samples``)
+**DBSCAN** (Density-Based Spatial Clustering of Applications with Noise) is a density-based clustering algorithm that groups together data points that are in close proximity based on a distance measure (``eps``) and a specified density, i.e minimum number of points (``min samples``) (``dbscan.py``).

-* Pros
+* Pros:
+  * Predicts the total number of ground truth clusters
+  * Identifies misclassifications and galaxy allignments
-* Cons
+* Cons:
+  * Quite strict on exluding galaxies out of clusters

 #### [*Agglomerative Clustering*](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html)